vivin/regula/README.md

 });
 ```

-Asynchronous constraints can be used inside compound constraints to.
+Asynchronous constraints can be used inside compound constraints too.
 There is no explicit syntax to make a compound-constraint asynchronous.
 Any compound constraint that contains at least one asynchronous constraint, is implicitly asynchronous.

+**Note:** As of version 1.3.3, the callback syntax isn't limited to asynchronous constraints.
+While normally you simply look at the return value from `regula.validate()` when dealing with synchronous constraints, you can also use the callback syntax even if all you have are synchronous constraints.
+The reason this feature was added is that in some cases you cannot know if the set of constraints you are validating are synchronous or asynchronous.
+Previously, Regula would only call the callback if there was at least one asynchronous constraint.

 But that's not all!
 Regula supports other features in addition to custom constraints: